Host Plant Network

 How does this contribute to research?

-Many studies show that converting lawns to native plants can support pollinators and improve ecosystem health.
-This study builds on that by exploring how neighbors can collectively transform front yards and parkways into connected habitat corridors with foraging resources.
+Many studies show that converting lawns to native plants can support pollinators and improve ecosystem health, but there's a gap between science and action.
+This study addresses that gap by exploring how neighbors can collectively transform front yards and parkways into connected habitat corridors with foraging resources.
 By testing planting methods and engaging blocks, we’re examining both ecological outcomes and the social dynamics of shared stewardship.

 Community science